 03.06.2025

-When the Government published its impact assessment of the Employment Rights Bill (the Bill) in October 2024, it indicated that employment tribunal claims could increase by roughly 15% as a direct consequence of legislative changes.
+The Government has published a number of impact assessments and analytical documents relating to the measures in the Employment Rights Bill (‘the Bill’).
+The Employment Rights Bill economic analysis, published in October 2024, indicated that employment tribunal claims could increase by around 15% (representing around 4,750 claims) as a direct consequence of legislative changes.
 Most of this was accounted for by the proposals to make protection from unfair dismissal a “day one right”, the right to reasonable notice of shifts and the right to guaranteed hours.

 A system already under strain